U.S. Puts Kodak Deal On Hold Amid Scrutiny Of Its Finances

 But the camera-maker's troubled history — it failed to adapt to the digital age and has struggled in recent years — immediately raised concerns on Capitol Hill.

-"I don't want to see a once prestigious American brand go bankrupt.
+"I don't want to see a once-prestigious American brand go bankrupt.
 I love the idea that companies can continue; they can shift into new spaces," one congressional aide said.
 "And, if there's a clear or helpful way of doing that here, I'm open-minded about it. ...
 But why is Kodak the right company?"

 The anticipated loan, if completed, is being made by a little-known government agency called the U.S. International Development Finance Corp., or DFC, which provides loans in foreign countries.
 The president tapped the obscure agency to work on the job of figuring out how to spur U.S. production of medical supplies.

-Elizabeth Littlefield, a US development veteran who in the Obama era led the agency that became the DFC, said she was excited about the possibilities.
+Elizabeth Littlefield, a U.S. development veteran who in the Obama era led the agency that became the DFC, said she was excited about the possibilities.
 But if the investment was a wise one, she asked, why wasn't Kodak able to get the money another way?

 "I really do hope that that analysis has been thorough because many questions will arise like, you know, why wasn't Kodak raising this money from the public market?
 It's a publicly traded company," she said.